IfanClarke1/SOC-Wazuh-Lab/README.md

 I enabled RDP on my Windows login and then attempted a brute force with the following command:

-hydra -l Ifan -P /usr/share/wordlists/rockyou.txt (target-ip)
+hydra -l (username) -P /usr/share/wordlists/rockyou.txt (target-ip)

 As I could not get this to work, I decided to just manually do some failed logins and then a successful login to simulate a brute force attack.